Defending Yourself from Ransomware

 4. Get the right technology and strategy in place:

 Look into technology that you can utilize within your IT environment to help keep it secure.
-This includes next gen firewalls, endpoint security with anti-ransomware capabilities, email security, and user training.
+This includes next-gen firewalls, endpoint security with anti-ransomware capabilities, email security, and user training.
 Outdated technology is a potential threat, but inadequate (or nonexistent) user training creates the weakest link in your IT chain, so make sure you’re staying up-to-date with training and technology.

 5. Ask for help!:

 Even Kevin MacCallister had a little help from his neighbor, and you too shouldn’t shy away from getting help to secure your systems.
 That’s where we can come in.
-CDW offers IT security services for organizations large and small, and can help protect you from potential threats as well as identify areas to reinforce.
+CDW offers IT security services for organizations large and small that can help protect you from potential threats as well as identify areas to reinforce.
 Rather than replace your in-house IT team, we help them with the right resources and tools so their job becomes more important than ever and you have peace of mind against ransomware and other attacks.
 Hackers don’t execute these attacks on their own, and you shouldn’t defend against them by yourself either.

 To learn more about how CDW can help you with your security, take a look at some of these links below: